bikashm01/python-fun/README.md

 # python-fun
-Creating some simple Apps using Python to explore and learn and practice how python can be used multiple types of projects.
+Creating some simple Apps using Python to explore and learn and practice how python can be used multiple types of projects in various domain.

 ## App 01: Building an English Thesaurus